pijiongmares/logseq/pages/Wonders Corp.md

 	  9.  qa sign off
 	  10.  prod
 	- metrics - for measuring the effectiveness of the change/addntl feature
-	- possible of multiple phases if requirements are not met
+	- possible of multiple phases if requirements are not me